MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/opening-a-crash-dump-file-using-windbg.md

 ### <span id="WinDbg_Menu"></span><span id="windbg_menu"></span><span id="WINDBG_MENU"></span>WinDbg Menu

 If WinDbg is already running and is in dormant mode, you can open a dump by choosing **Open Crash Dump** from the **File** menu or by pressing CTRL+D. When the Open Crash Dump dialog box appears, enter the full path and name of the crash dump file in the **File name** box, or use the dialog box to select the proper path and file name.
-When the proper file has been chosen, click **Open**.
+When the proper file has been chosen, select **Open**.

 ### <span id="Command_Prompt"></span><span id="command_prompt"></span><span id="COMMAND_PROMPT"></span>Command Prompt